gregsaun/bear_extruder_and_x_axis/README.md

 ## Compatibility

 Due to a different belt path, the Bear X axis and extruders are matched to each other __and cannot be used separately__.
-As a unit, they are compatible with both Original Prusa frame and Bear Upgrade frames.
+As a unit, they are compatible with both Original Prusa frames and Bear Upgrade frames.

   * The Bear extruder version supports the new IR filament sensor introduced with latest Original Prusa MK2.5S/MK3S extruder.
   * The Bear extruder version is compatible with original Prusa firmware for daily use.
 However, (XY)Z calibration and selftest require a dedicated firmware for these steps only.